-The VPN Client on a remote PC, communicating with a Cisco VPN device at an enterprise or service provider, creates a secure connection over the Internet that lets you access a private network as if you were an on-site user.
-This secure connection is a Virtual Private Network (VPN).
+The VPN Client creates a secure connection over the Internet between a remote PC and an enterprise or service provider Cisco VPN device.
+This connection lets you access a private network as if you were an on-site user.

-This document identifies the system requirements, limitations and restrictions, caveats, and related documentation.
+This document identifies the new features, system requirements, limitations and restrictions, known issues, resolved caveats, and related documentation.
 Please read it carefully prior to installation.
 The section, "Usage Notes," describes interoperability considerations and other issues you should be aware of when installing and using the VPN Client.
-Where applicable, caveat identifiers appear in parentheses following new feature descriptions and usage notes.